 What are the possible side effects of STRENSIQ?
 STRENSIQ may cause serious side effects, including:

 serious allergic (hypersensitivity) reactions.
 Serious allergic reactions have happened in some people who use STRENSIQ.
-Stop using STRENSIQ and hives feeling faint nausea or vomiting choking sensation dizziness
+Stop using STRENSIQ and

-- the nearest hospital emergency room right away if you have any of the signs and symptoms of a serious allergic reaction including: - difficulty breathing
+- the nearest hospital emergency room right away if you have any of the signs and symptoms of a serious allergic reaction including:

+- difficulty breathing o

-- o swelling of your eyes, lips
+- swelling of your eyes, lips or tongue

+- hives

+- feeling faint

-- or tongue
+- nausea or vomiting

-- on od oit
+- dizziness

 - itching of lips, tongue or throat

+- choking sensation

 - skin thickening or pits at the injection site (lipodystrophy).
+Lipodystrophy

-Lipodystrophy at the injection site has happened several months after using STRENSIQ. - calcium build up in your eyes and kidneys.
+at the injection site has happened several months after using STRENSIQ.

+- calcium build up in your eyes and kidneys.
 You healthcare provider should check your eyes and kidneys while you use STRENSIQ.